MakeSchool-Tutorials/Makestagram-Swift-V3/P11-Keeping-Users-Logged-In/content.md

 }
 ```

 You'll notice that we're using our constants files to manage stringly-typed keys.
+This is the last time we'll bring up creating constants in this tutorial!
 Make sure to update your constants file with the following:

 ```
 struct Constants {